 Open to all cadets eligible to shoot in the Ashburton and to overseas cadets.
 Schools may request allocation of targets for use by cadets using the CTR.
-Targets will be available at 300 yards during periods A and B, at 500 yards during period C and at 600 yards during period D. These scores may count towards the Cadet Monday Aggregate.
+Targets will be available at 300 yards during periods A and B, at 500 yards during period C and at 600 yards during period D. As a practice day, no medals are awarded